- Your Government

 Waiver Required for Enrollment

-If a child is not up-to-date on her or his vaccinations, a waiver is required for the child to enroll in:
+If a child is not up-to-date on their vaccinations, a waiver is required for the child to enroll in:

 - A licensed childcare